nrxero/pure-css-syntax-highlight/README.md

   </tr>
   <tr>
     <td>newline</td>
     <td>A "span" element.
 Creates a new line.
-Enclose each line of elements within it.</td>
+Enclose each line of elements within it.
+You can use the data-level property(value of 1-3) to indent code.</td>
   </tr>
   <tr>
     <td>comment</td>